MilekJakub/cs50/README.md

 My solutions to the assignments I did for "CS50 Introduction to Computer Science" course.

+I have done all C language assignments.

-These solutions are for all C language weeks 1 -> 5.
+These solutions are for weeks from 1 to 5.